0xmid00/infosec/generic-methodologies-and-resources/shells/full-ttys.md

 {% endhint %}

 ## Full TTY
+if  we established a shell session with the target.
+Initially, our shell was limited (sometimes referred to as a jail shell), so we used python to spawn a TTY bourne shell to give us access to more commands and a prompt to work from==(ex: run the sudo -l)==

 Note that the shell you set in the `SHELL` variable **must** be **listed inside** _**/etc/shells**_ or `The value for the SHELL variable was not found in the /etc/shells file This incident has been reported`.
 Also, note that the next snippets only work in bash.
 If you're in a zsh, change to a bash before obtaining the shell by running `bash`.